mhelmetag/surflinef/README.md

 ## Installation

-Simple run `go get github.com/mhelmetag/surflinef` and start using it in your own apps!
+Simply run `go get github.com/mhelmetag/surflinef` and start using it in your own apps!

 ## Usage